outlearn-content/outlearn-olp-spec/olp-spec.md

 Options for an asset may be specified in the outlearn.json file.
 Alternatively, they may be specified as comma-separated attribute/value pairs in the `@asset` annotation.
 The annotation value takes precedence.

+### Common Attributes

+All assets have the following attributes in common:

+* **ref** - string.
+A reference name which will be used in `section` content to embed this asset.
+Allowed characters are alphanumeric, dash, and underscore (`[a-zA-Z0-9_-]*`)
+* **contentType** - string, default "url".
+By convention, Outlearn uses standard MIME types where possible.
+But the `contentType` is not a true MIME type.
+Many custom asset types do not map to standard MIME types.
+If you are embedding or packaging an asset without a special type, you should include a standard MIME type in the `contentType` field, as Outlearn will continue to add support for more standards, and your content may benefit from future improvements in how assets are rendered to the learner.
+If a contentType is declared that Outlearn does not recognize, it will default to providing a simple link to load the asset in a new browser tab.
+* **location** - string.
+Packaged assets must live in the directory tree under the root of the `outlearn.json` that declares them.
+By convention, they live under the `./assets` directory, but any directory structure may be used.
+For clarity in these examples, we include a `./` prefix to indicate the current directory, but a simple `assets/asset_file` will work just as well.

 ### Plain Text

 ```json